fishjam-dev/membrane_rtc_engine/guides/simulcast.md

 > #### Minimal required resolution {: .warning}
 >
-> To make all encodings working, original track resolution has to be at least 1280x720.
+> To ensure that all encodings work, original track resolution has to be at least 1280x720.
-> In other case, browser might not be able to scale resolution down.
+> Otherwise, browser might not be able to scale resolution down.
 > In case of browser, original track resolution can be specified in constraints
 > passed to [`getUserMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)
 > or [`getDisplayMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia).